Paqmind/styleguides/README.md

 #### Rule 1

-Write and style code in a language-agnostic way
+Write and style code in a language-agnostic way.

 #### Rule 2